kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_160.md

 ## NOA

+### Overview

+The behaviors of the pharmaceutical industry in green cities or green building neighborhoods are primarily driven by their specific needs, opportunities, and capabilities.
+The industry's market demand for drugs and medications related to contagious diseases motivates them to continually innovate and develop new treatments, medications, and vaccines.
+They collaborate with healthcare professionals, researchers, and other stakeholders to understand the specific health concerns and needs of the local population.
+In terms of opportunities, they can work closely with urban planners and architects to design sustainable healthcare facilities and integrate eco-friendly technologies into their manufacturing processes.
+They also have the opportunity to engage with local communities through partnerships and health education programs, promoting responsible use of pharmaceutical products and supporting sustainable lifestyles.
+The pharmaceutical industry's capabilities in research and development, manufacturing and distribution, collaboration, compliance and safety, and adaptability allow them to meet the specific needs and capitalize on the opportunities in green cities and neighborhoods.
+Their behaviors are guided by the understanding of the importance of sustainability and the desire to contribute to the creation of sustainable and healthier cities.

 ### Needs

-nIn the context of green cities or green building neighborhoods, the pharmaceutical industry's needs or motivations can be defined using the NOA (Needs, Opportunities, Abilities) framework.
+In the context of green cities or green building neighborhoods, the pharmaceutical industry's needs or motivations can be defined using the NOA (Needs, Opportunities, Abilities) framework.

 Automatic Needs:
 1. Market Demand: The pharmaceutical industry needs a market demand for drugs and medications related to contagious diseases.
 With the increasing focus on health and well-being in green cities, the demand for healthcare services and pharmaceutical products may increase.